How To Spend A Day In Rye

 For Excellent Wine

 A farm dating back to the 13th century, Tillingham is a biodynamic vineyard, surrounded by 70 acres of rolling hills and woodlands.
-Guests can head on a tour of the winery before heading to the restaurant where head chef Brendan Eades uses the best local and seasonal produce to create five-course tasting menus that change daily.
+Guests can head on a tour of the winery before heading to the restaurant where new exec chef Tom Herrieven uses the best local and seasonal produce to create five-course tasting menus that change daily.
 Vegetables are sourced from the on-site walled garden, meat is reared on Tillingham pastures, and fish arrives daily from Rye Harbour.
 At lunchtime, there’s a wine bar with a wood-fired pizza oven.
 The wine list, of course, is excellent and the knowledgeable staff are on hand to help you should you wish to go for wine pairing.
 You can even choose to stay overnight in one of 11 pared-back rooms.

 Visit Tillingham.com